Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Discussion

 \subsection{Geometric Interpretation of the LF Correction}

-The results obtained with the LF framework indicate that a substantial part of the observed rotation-curve behavior, including the tendency toward outer flattening, can arise from the geometry of the disk itself when the full gravitational contribution of the mass distribution is taken into account.
+The results obtained with the LF framework indicate that geometric effects associated with the full disk mass distribution can contribute significantly to the observed rotation-curve behavior, including the tendency toward outer flattening.